Karu language: Alignment system

-Noun Classification System
+Noun classification system

 Baniwa has an interesting system of noun classification that combines a gender system with a noun classifier system.
 Baniwa has two genders: feminine and nonfeminine.
 Feminine gender agreement is used to refer to female referents, whilst nonfeminine gender agreement is used for all other referents.
 The two genders are only distinguished in third person singular.
 Aihkenvald (2007) considers the bipartite gender system to be inherited from Proto-Arawak.

 In addition to gender, Baniwa also has 46 classifiers.
 Classifiers are used in three main contexts: